kottofy/helpdesk-bot-with-confluence/2017-05-03-CME-HelpDesk.md

 ![white board session](images/white-board-session.jpg)

-To address CME Group's goals, the dialog flow solution was created to streamline the conversation between the user and the bot with the following architecture.
+To address CME Group's goals, we created a dialog flow solution to streamline the conversation between the user and the bot using the following architecture:

  ![Architecture Diagram](images/architecture.png)

-The following steps were taken to create the overall solution:
+We took the following steps to create the overall solution:

 1. Install [Visual Studio Code](https://code.visualstudio.com/)
 2. Install [Node.js](https://nodejs.org/en/) and the [Bot Builder SDK for Node.js](https://docs.botframework.com/en-us/downloads/)
 3. Install the [Bot Framework Emulator](https://docs.microsoft.com/en-us/bot-framework/debug-bots-emulator)